Breakfast & Brunch

 22 Comments

 1. Yes!
-It would be THE perfect Saturday breakfast! 🙂
+It’s THE perfect Saturday breakfast—probably one of my faves! 🙂

-1. I haven’t made French toast in a coon’s age.
+2. I haven’t made French toast in a coon’s age.
 (Uh-oh…I’m sounding like my grandmother!)
-Anyway, this looks like a super recipe.
-I think it is time to make it!5 stars
+Anyway, this was so easy and really yummy!5 stars

 1. Haha, I love that saying!
-Thank you so much, I hope you enjoy it; it’s a nice balance of comfort and fall. 🙂
+Thank you so much, Glad you enjoyed it; it’s a nice balance of comfort and fall. 🙂

 1. Thank you so much Valentina!
 I agree…and I ate it twice today! 🙂

 1. Yay Julia!
-I’m so happy to hear it, weekend breakfasts are the absolute best!
-I hope you have a wonderful weekend and enjoy the French toast! 🙂
+I’m so happy to hear it, and I’m even more glad you enjoyed the French toast too! 🙂

-4. What a clever way to sneak some healthy pumpkin into yummy breakfast treat! great recipe5 stars
+7. What a clever way to sneak some healthy pumpkin into yummy breakfast.
+Great recipe!5 stars

 1. Thank you so much Jayne!
-It’s got fall written all over it! 🙂
+It’s got fall written all over it—I’m so glad you loved it! 🙂

 1. Thank you so much Natalie, I really appreciate it!
-I hope you enjoy it! 🙂
+So glad you enjoyed it! 🙂

-7. How clever.
+10. How clever.
 I would have never thought of adding pumpkin puree to the French toast mix.
-Really such a brilliant idea and with a good drizzle of maple syrup, simply heaven.4 stars
+It was very good with drizzle of maple syrup!4 stars

 1. Aw thank you so much Sara!
-It really transformed something ordinary into something fall wonderful!
-I hope you enjoy it! 🙂
+It really transformed something ordinary into something fall-wonderful!
+Glad you enjoyed it too! 🙂

-8. Drool.
-Drool everywhere.
-THIS is something worth getting out of bed for, even on the coldest fall mornings! 🙂 Love it!5 stars
+11. THIS is something worth getting out of bed for, even on the coldest fall mornings!
+Delicious! 🙂 5 stars

 1. LOL Karly!
 Thank you so much and I absolutely agree, totally worth it! 🙂